What Can I Use Instead of a Slow Cooker? Best Alternative!

 Advantages of Not Using a Slow Cooker

 The Dutch oven is the old-fashioned version of the electric slow cooker.
-Just turn the temperature down low to 200 to 250 degrees Fahrenheit so that it cooks slowly.
+Just turn the temperature down to 200 to 250 degrees Fahrenheit so that it cooks slowly.

 Here’s why you can use a Dutch oven instead of an electric slow cooker.

-Under the guidance of electric engineer Irving Naxon, Naxon Utilities of Chicago invented the slow cooker.
+Under the guidance of electrical engineer Irving Naxon, Naxon Utilities of Chicago invented the slow cooker.
 What makes the slow cooker interchangeable with the Dutch oven comes from the fact that Naxon built the electric slow cooker on the same principles used for the Dutch oven.

 This makes it easy to switch out one for the other.